 The PI is required to submit to the Controller’s office documentation supporting any deviations from the approved budget and/or exceptions/changes to the terms and conditions.
 It is the responsibility of SP to contact the funding agency relative to the PI’s request and clarify any questions raised.
 The PI should not spend based on the revised budget until written approval is received from the sponsor (if required by the grant).

-PIs or program directors can monitor their grant accounts by accessing XMMI through the University’s Datatel system (PI’s who don’t have access to XMMI will receive a Monthly Management Report (MMR)).
-The XMMI and MMR track monthly and year-to-date expenditures for each grant account.
-Although some budget items are recorded monthly; many expenditures are updated weekly.
-Using XMMI on a consistent basis helps the PI fulfill his/her role as the primary grant manager and allows him/her to correct any inconsistencies immediately.
-A brief training on how to interpret these reports and access XMMI is available from the Controller’s office.
+PIs or program directors can monitor their grant accounts by accessing Cardinal Direct Budget.
+The system tracks monthly and year-to-date expenditures for each grant account.
+Using the system on a consistent basis helps the PI fulfill his/her role as the primary grant manager and allows him/her to contact Sponsored Programs or grant accountant to correct any inconsistencies immediately.
+A brief tutorial can be found at http://www.svsu.edu/controllersoffice/financialreportingservices/.

 If indicated in the grant budget, one of the first steps in implementing a sponsored project will be the hiring of project personnel.
 The SVSU Department of Human Resources (HR) will help with this process.
 All positions funded by grants and contracts require that a full affirmative action search be conducted.
 However, recruitment efforts may vary depending on the type and level of the position.
 Recruitment procedures, checklists and forms are listed at www.svsu.edu/hr under Policies.
 HR will also prepare contracts of employment in cooperation with the PI.
 Yearly performance reviews are required.
 Personnel forms such as the HR Action Form may need to be updated annually or semi-annually, depending on the grant’s end date.
 If you are hiring a student worker for a grant funded position, you first need to post the job description with SVSU’s Career Services department.
 A student job description template can be found in the appendix.